bretth/woven/docs/settings.rst

     HOST_EXTRA_PACKAGES = []

     #Virtualenv/Pip
-    DJANGO_REQUIREMENT = 'Django' # Defaults to django.
+    DJANGO_REQUIREMENT = '' #defaults to development django.
 A pip requirements string for the version of Django to install PIP_REQUIREMENTS = [] # list of text pip requirements files (not pybundles).
 Defaults to any file in the setup.py directory with `req` prefix
     # Note: Woven will look for optional pybundles matching the requirements in the dist directory - you can use the bundle management command to create these.

     #Application media - as per build_static app
-    STATIC_URL = '' #optional - by default this is set to the ADMIN_MEDIA_PREFIX
+    STATIC_URL = '' #by default this is set to the ADMIN_MEDIA_PREFIX
-    STATIC_ROOT = '' #optional - by default this gets set to the admin media directory if admin is used
+    STATIC_ROOT = '' #by default this gets set to the admin media directory if admin is used

+    #Database migrations
+    MANUAL_MIGRATION = False #Manage database migrations manually